-The Howard family finds generational success thanks to a strong ranching heritage and an enduring relationship with the Noble Foundation.
+The Howard family finds generational success thanks to a strong ranching heritage and an enduring relationship with the Noble Research Institute.

 Before the construction of Highway 70, a narrow dirt road connected the small southern Oklahoma towns of Ringling and Waurika.
 Off that lane was, and still is, an early 20th century farmhouse.
 A metal gate wraps around the white-planked house, which has been updated through the years; inscribed in horseshoe letters above its side entrance gate is the name "Howard."

 Jim Howard and Steve Howard, brothers who grew up in that house made the Howard Cattle Company's office adjacent to a metal shop just a few paces away.
 They share the space with their two partners T.J.
 Neble, Jim's son-in-law, and Kade Howard, Steve's son who represent the fifth generation to ranch on this land.

 Tucked in the corner of the office is a framed newspaper clipping from 1992.
 Its subject is Don Howard, Jim and Steve's father.
 At the age of 70, Don was recognized as the Oklahoma Cattlemen's Association's Cattleman of the Year.
 True to Don's character, the article's subtitle reads: "All work and no play."